-Attendance is recorded in this online course via two methods, first the completion of module contents and assignments or quizzes by stated due dates in this syllabus and duplicated within Brightspace.
-Your instructor reviews course progress and completion dates/times to facilitate and assist student success and attendance in the course.
-Therefore, not completing course content or missing an assignment counts as an absence but also contributes to the risk of not succeeding in the course and should be avoided.
+Attendance is compiled through two methods in this course.
+One, by completion of assignments and module contents by the due dates in the above schedule and in Brightspace.
 Two, by completing the check-in assignments by the due dates and times.
 The purpose of the second method is to share status and progress toward successful completion of the online course.
 Replies and responses to student check-ins are likely, but not guaranteed at the instructor's discretion.
 A register is included in Brightspace to account for both methods of attendance.